Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

 \subsection{GADGET-PD}

-Here, we show the applicability of PD as feature effect method within the GADGET algorithm which we call the GADGET-PD.

-\paragraph{\normalfont\textit{Method.}} The PD plot is based on ICE curves (local feature effects) and one of the most popular global feature effect methods.
-However, ICE curves of feature $\xv_j$ do not satisfy Axiom \ref{axiom:feat_rel}, since the decomposition of the $i$-th ICE curve also contains main or interaction effects of the $i$-th observation that are independent of feature $\xv_j$ (see Appendix \ref{app:proof_pd}).
-These effects can be cancelled out by centering ICE curves w.r.t. the mean of each curve (i.e., $\E[\fh(X_j, \xv_{-j}^{(i)})]$).
-The resulting mean-centered ICE curves satisfy Axiom \ref{axiom:feat_rel} (see Appendix \ref{app:proof_pd}).
-Hence, they are chosen as local feature effect method within GADGET: $h(x_j, \xv_{-j}^{(i)}) = \fh^c(x_j, \xv_{-j}^{(i)}) = \fh(x_j, \xv_{-j}^{(i)}) - \E[\fh(X_j, \xv_{-j}^{(i)})|\mathcal{A}_g]$.
+The PD plot is based on ICE curves (local feature effects).
+However, ICE curves do not satisfy Axiom \ref{axiom:feat_rel}, since the decomposition of the $i$-th ICE curve (i.e., $\fh^\xv_j(x_j) = \fh(x_j, \xv_{-j}^{(i)})$) also contains main or interaction effects of the $i$-th observation that are independent of feature $\xv_j$ (see Appendix \ref{app:proof_pd}).
+These effects can be canceled out by centering ICE curves w.r.t. the mean of each curve, yielding the following local effect function in GADGET-PD: